-I have really terrible eating habits for someone whose career revolves around food.
+I have really terrible eating habits.
+Especially for someone whose career revolves around food.

-I literally write about food every single day.
+I write about food almost every day.
 I take photos of food, I style food, I develop recipes and share information about food.
-But I struggle with eating properly.
+Yet, I struggle with eating properly.

 When I wake up in the morning, the first thing I do is turn on my computer.
 I always intend to skim my Facebook feed and emails before I eat breakfast, but I end up sitting there for at least an hour.
 Then when I finally get up to eat, I grab a bowl of cereal, or a yogurt cup, and head back to my computer.